SpandhanaNagaraj12/SpandhanaNagaraj12/README.md

 - 👋 Hi, I’m @SpandhanaNagaraj12
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning B.E.
+- 🌱 I’m currently pursuing B.E in Alva's Institute of Engineering and Technology.
 - 💞️ I’m looking to collaborate on java..
 - 📫 How to reach me through my mail id-spandhanan21@gmail.com .